corecube/mm/coldplay-the_scientist.md

 ## Verse 1

-c1: Dm7          Bb                     F
+c1: Dm7          Bb             ya     F
-l1:   Come up to meet you, tell you I'm sorry
+l1:   Come up to meet you, tell ya I'm sorry

 c1:                    Fsus2
 l1: You don't know how lovely you are